TITAN-Contractors/TITAN-Robotics/README.md

 </p>

 # TITAN Robotics
-Repository source for our bot code.
+Repository source for TITAN Zulu, our custom, self-maintained Discord bot.

+**Features:**
+- No major features yet.
+However, it does say *"Hello"*!